Hike in Fosdalen

 View from the trail to Fosdalssetra.
 Looking towards Fosnes and Glomsdalen.

-This area was once a hayfield.
-Today, it serves as pasture for sheep.
 Holekvia is a terrace formed by loose sediments carried by the Fosdøla river during the melting of the great inland ice more than 10,000 years ago.
 These sediments were deposited into the sea, which at that time was 75 meters higher than today and reached all the way up to Folven and Guddal in Hjelledalen.

 Holekvia.
 We see an old barn belonging to the Sandvik farm, owned by Per Ivar Skåre.
 In the foreground, part of an old stone wall is visible.
-Stone walls are now recognized as valuable features of the traditional agricultural and cultural landscape in rural areas.

-Røvasteinane, one of the stones was the perfect height to sit on when returning from the mountain farm with heavy milk pails on their backs.
+One of the stones was the perfect height to sit on when returning from the mountain farm with heavy milk pails on their backs.
 It was common on all mountain farm trails to have a specific resting stone – or sometimes several – that they called "Kvile" (Rest).

 Spruce trees were planted along the edge of the gorge to prevent livestock from falling off.

 The gorge in the foreground.
-We are looking towards Hjelle and Hjelledalen
+We are looking towards Hjelle and Hjelledalen.

 Seljefloten.
 We are looking towards Glomsdalen and Hjelledalen.